Physical Therapy Treatments For Diastasis Recti

 Diastasis recti is a condition that isn’t commonly discussed, which means that some people, especially post pregnancy, don’t realize that their discomfort is abnormal and there is help for it.

-This makes it especially important to see a health care provider if you think you may be experiencing symptoms of diastasis recti.
+Therefore, early prevention with a health care provider is incredibly important if you think you may be experiencing symptoms of diastasis recti.

 Physical Therapy Treatments For Diastasis Recti

-Physical therapy can be a great option as a treatment for diastasis recti.
+Physical therapy can be a great treatment option for diastasis recti.

 There are a number of different tools and strategies that a physical therapist may also be able to direct you towards.